-Military Veterans can receive 15% Tuition discount off of any Seminar or Semester.
-Please send a photo of your DD214 to firstname.lastname@example.org
+Military Veterans can receive a scholarship for 15% off any Seminar or Semester.
+Please click here to submit your DD214.

 The men and women who serve in the United States military deserve the honor, respect

 “Vietnam vets have shown me that, in many cases, cannabis is the one medicine that has consistently helped their seriously disabling symptoms, allowing them to function, hold jobs, keep their relationships intact, and raise families for the past 30 or so years, when years of therapy and numerous meds have not,”